menchelab/CartoGRAPHs/README.md

 The main script for producing Layouts for the Protein-Protein Interaction Network (*homo sapiens* or *saccharomyces cerevisiae*) is entitled "cartographs_main.ipynb" with the python functions included in "cartographs_main.py".
 Input files essential to run the scripts can be downloaded
 [here](https://drive.google.com/file/d/1_FR-It9-h9ZZ1Pn-ErwGqxxIlMCHG_54/view?usp=sharing) and shall be unpacked in the location of the jupyter notebook.
-A web-based application will be available to the public soon.
+A web-based application was developed to inspect networks through a user interface.
+The repository of the web application can be reached at [MENCHELAB/cartoGRAPHs](https://github.com/menchelab/cartoGRAPHs_app).

 ### **NETWORK LAYOUTS**